Ferroin/Roll35/README.md

 that Pathfinder 1e does, it just needs a different data set.
 See [template.yaml](./template.yaml) for a template to use for creating such a dataset.

+Spell data is pulled from the spell database on [D20PFSRD](https://www.d20pfsrd), converted to the required format using the `convert_spells_csv.py` script bundled with the app, with a few manual fixes to the dataset (mostly correcting tags).